ranfysvalle02/just-a-bag-of-words/README.md

 - **Handling Contractions:** Notice how "isn't" is split into "is" and "n't", reflecting the underlying meaning more accurately.
 - **Punctuation Handling:** The period at the end of the sentence is treated as a separate token, which can be crucial in certain NLP tasks like sentiment analysis or named entity recognition.

-**Explanation:**
-- `nltk.word_tokenize` splits the input text into individual words, effectively tokenizing the text.
-- The output is a list of tokens, which can then be further processed or analyzed.

 ### Key points to remember about tokenization:

 - It's the first step in text preprocessing for NLP tasks.